maxx1128/Webdev-Study-Notes/GeneralCoding/LearnEnoughGit.md

 Shows all files in the directory, but limited to ones tracked by git.
 Can be combined with `grep` as a way to filter through files in the repo.

+### `git stash`

+Takes all untracked changes and "stashes" them away, which mbasically means temporarily removing them.
+Good for quick operations that can't have untracked files while doing them, like needing to quickly check out a new branch before committing changes in a current one.

+* `git stash` will automatically do this for all untracked changes.
+* `git stash list` shows a lit of all stashed changes, labelled by the branch they're on and that branch's most recent commit.
+Each one has a name in this format: `stash@{#}`, with `#` being a basic reference number.
+* `git stash apply <name>` applies the stashed changes to the current files.
+If it's the most recent stashed changes under `stash@{0}`, the `<name>` argument isn't needed.
+Unclean file additions results in merge conflicts you'll need to resolve.
+* `git stash pop <name>` does the same as the above, but removes the stash from the list afterward.
+* `git stash drop <name>` just removes a stash from the list.

 ### Rebasing

 Rebasing it taking a branch that may start from the an older commit of the main branch, and copying them all over to the most recent commit of that branch.